to learner

-Each online institute provides 15 hours of professional learning by combining synchronous presentations, time for small group processing, as well as asynchronous activities.
-All institutes will maintain are scheduled for 11 AM – 4 PM (Eastern Time).
+Each institute provides 15 hours of online professional learning by combining synchronous presentations, time for small group processing, as well as asynchronous activities.
+Each will take place via PEARLL’s Learning Management Platform and Zoom.
+All institutes are scheduled for 11 AM – 4 PM (Eastern Time).

 June 13-15